Best Pizza Dough Ever Recipe

 I can make a mean pizza, but it took me a while to learn how.
 Maybe I should rephrase that - I can make a mean pizza, but it took me a while to find the right teacher.
 For a long time I didn't really know where to look for guidance - I just knew I wanted pizza the way I'd enjoyed it in Rome and Naples.

-I was smart enough to know early on, if you've got bad dough you are destined to have bad pizza.
+I was smart enough to know early on, if you have bad pizza dough, you're destined to have bad pizza.
 Figuring out the dough factor was not as easy as you might think.
 As I got going, my oven gobbled up the fruits of many deflated attempts - a little yeast here, a lot of yeast there, this flour, that flour, knead by hand, knead by mixer, high baking temps, lower baking temps, and on and on.

 Give Peter's dough a try, and if you are interested in baking world exceptional breads, be sure to spend time with his book.
 He is also working on a new book and I hope I'll get to hear more about him if I see him in March.

 I'm just going to leave you with the dough recipe.
 It's up to you to play around with the toppings.
-The best advice I can give you is to take it easy with the toppings - a little goes a long way here.
-My favorite is a simple pizza margherita with the bright red sauce from my book, a few torn up bocconcini cow's milk mozzarella balls, and a few pinches of salt on the front end before placing the pizza in the oven.
+The best advice I can give you is to take it easy on that front - a little goes a long way.
+My favorite is a simple pizza margherita with this tomato sauce, a few torn up bocconcini cow's milk mozzarella balls, and a few pinches of salt on the front end before placing the pizza in the oven.
 When the pizza comes out of the oven, I give it a quick dusting of grated Parmesan, a tiny drizzle of artisan-quality virgin olive oil, and a bit of basil cut into a chiffonade.

 This is the stripped-down, adapted version of Peter's Napoletana pizza dough recipe, if you want all his great side notes, tips, and back-history on the recipe, you are going to want to pick up the book - this (for example) is the meat of a recipe that spans six pages.